jobitjoseph/FakePGA/README.md

 ## How do I use it?
 The Verilog design files reside in the _verilog_ folder.
 The top module resides in the [top.v](verilog/top.v) file and it **must** be named _top_.
 It **must** have an input port named *i_clk*, which coresponds to the clock source for the design, no matter if it's used or not.

-The simulation is configured in the [src/io.cpp](src/io.cpp) file.
-This is the only C++ source file you'll have to edit.
-The input clock frequency can be set from there.
+The simulation is configured in the [config.txt](config.txt) file.
 Just like when using an actual FPGA, you'll need to map the ports of your design to real pins on the device.
+You can also set the clock freqency here.
+The config file used for the included example is presented below:

 ```cpp
 // Clock frequency in Hz
 CLOCK_FREQ 5000;